CDCgov/prime-simplereport/README.md

 E2E/Integration tests are available using [Cypress](https://www.cypress.io/).

+To get started, you'll need to get the secrets listed in `frontend/cypress/.env.e2e.sample`.
+Reach out to another developer if you don't have them already, and place them in `frontend/cypress/.env.e2e`.

-To run them the easy way, simply run `yarn e2e`.
+To run the tests the easy way, simply run `yarn e2e`.
 This will spin up the app with all the necessary configuration in a docker compose network and run the tests headlessly in firefox.
 Screenshots and videos from the test will be saved to `frontend/cypress/screenshots` and `frontend/cypress/videos`.

 In order to run the tests locally, some modifications will need to be made to your local environment.
 Spring session requires the frontend and backend to be hosted on the same domain in order to properly authenticate.